 - City of Pomona v.
 John Michael Faull, et al. – Successfully secured a defense verdict in an environmental contamination case involving numerous chemicals where we were asked to represent the defendant less than two months before trial.
-The City of Pomona alleged that the defendants’ operation of a bulk storage and distribution facility of hazardous chemicals for 50 years resulted in the contamination of soil and groundwater on its site and adjacent areas.
+The City of Pomona alleged that the defendant’s operation of a bulk storage and distribution facility containing hazardous chemicals for 50 years resulted in the contamination of soil and groundwater on its site and adjacent areas.
 Soil borings and groundwater logs detected significant concentrations of hazardous chemicals in each and every sample.
 With only three defendants remaining at the conclusion of trial, our client was the plaintiff’s target defendant.
-After a hard-fought bench trial, the judge ruled that plaintiff did not prove a single cause of action.
+However, after a hard-fought bench trial, the judge ruled that plaintiff did not prove a single cause of action against our client.

-- Represented a major utility company in groundwater litigation and regulatory matters involving soil, groundwater and sediment contamination.
+- Successfully represented a major California Public Utility company in numerous litigation and regulatory matters involving soil, groundwater, and sediment contamination.

 - Successfully represented oil companies in groundwater litigation involving benzene, toluene, ethylbenzene and xylene (BTEX), and methyl tert-butyl ether (MTBE).